Categories

 Edited by: Chris Sanchez

-In the summer of 2024, Lizzy began experiencing fatigue, which she initially attributed to marathon training and work stress.
+In the summer of 2024, Lizzie began experiencing fatigue, which she initially attributed to marathon training and work stress.
 After an unsatisfactory doctor’s visit, she sought a second opinion.
 This new doctor conducted a thorough examination, discovered a thyroid nodule, and promptly ordered a biopsy.
 The results confirmed thyroid carcinoma.
-Lizzy quickly mobilized, consulting multiple specialists in New York City and ultimately opting for surgery at MD Anderson in Houston.
+Lizzie quickly mobilized, consulting multiple specialists in New York City and ultimately opting for surgery at MD Anderson in Houston.
 Her procedure, which involved removing part of her thyroid and some lymph nodes, took place less than a month after her diagnosis.
-Post-surgery, she was declared cancer-free (NED).
+Post-surgery, she was declared NED.

 Recovery was challenging but brief.
 Despite being advised to rest, Lizzie remained motivated by her goal to run the Chicago Marathon just 6 weeks after surgery.
 Supported by her family and friends, she maintained light training and successfully completed the marathon, achieving a personal record.
 This accomplishment highlights her resilience and determination and underscores her belief in overcoming obstacles.